Ethanlloyd21/Username-Password-Authentication-React/README.md

 - For starters, OKLA is free and offers a lot of option.
 ![](images/free_okla.PNG)

-#### Creating an accout
+### Are you a developer?
+- Start by creating an account.
+Click here ---> https://developer.okta.com/ <-----

+#### How does OKLA works for this project?
 - Only the admin has the access to create a new user.
 The admin can also set up access level on specific user.
 - For authentication, a random password is sent to the user's email.
 The user can opt to change the password if needed.
 A link is provided to do this option.
 - All browsing history on the app is monitored via OKLA webiste.
-- Admin can monitor the traffic on the specific webiste.
+- Admin can monitor the traffic on the webiste.

 # Install